 You would plan and organise people and resources so a project achieves its aims.

-You’d get everyone working together effectively so the project is completed on time and on budget.
-You’d spot problems that could arise in the project and work out how to solve them.
+You would get everyone working together effectively so the project is completed on time and on budget.
+You would spot problems that could arise in the project and work out how to solve them.

 You could work in almost any industry on many different types of project.
 For example, you could oversee the introduction of a new computer system or a large building development.
-You’d need to have technical knowledge relevant to the project.
+You would need to have technical knowledge relevant to the project.

 Whatever the project, you would: